NervanaSystems/ngraph/doc/sphinx/source/installation.rst

    Ubuntu 16.04 (LTS) 64-bit, CLang 4.0, CMake 3.5.1 + GNU Make, officially unsupported, ``build-essential cmake clang-4.0 git libtinfo-dev``
    Clear Linux\* OS for Intel Architecture, CLang 5.0.1, CMake 3.10.2, experimental, bundles ``machine-learning-basic dev-utils python3-basic python-basic-dev``

+macOS support is limited; see the macOS development prerequisites section at the end of this page for details.

 Installation Steps
 ==================

-To build |nGl| on one of the supported systems, the default CMake procedure will install ``ngraph_dist`` to the installing user's ``$HOME`` directory as the default install location.
+To build |nGl| on one of the supported systems, the CMake procedure will install ``ngraph_dist`` to the installing user's ``$HOME`` directory as the default location.
 See the :file:`CMakeLists.txt` file for more information about how to change or customize this location.

-This guide provides one possible configuration that does not rely on a virtual environment.
-You are, of course, free to use a virtual environment, or to set up user directories and permissions however you like.

 #.
-Since most of a developer's interaction with a frontend framework
+(Optional) Since most of a developer's interaction with a frontend
-    will take place locally through Pythonic APIs, set a placeholder directory where Python bindings can interact more efficiently with the nGraph library backend components.
-Create something like ``/opt/local`` and (presuming you have sudo permissions), give ownership of that local directory to your user.
-This will make configuring for various ``PATH`` and environmental variables much more simple later.
+    framework will take place locally through Pythonic APIs to the C++ library, you can set a reference placeholder for the documented source cloned from the repo.
+Create something like ``/opt/local`` and (with sudo permissions), give ownership of that local directory to your user.

     .. code-block:: console